agkozak/polyglot/README.md

 that is, without a tilde.

-If you would like to display a different number of directory elements in your Polyglot Prompt, set the environment variable `$POLYGLOT_PROMPT_DIRTRIM` in an *rc* file thus:
+If you want to display a different number of directory elements in your Polyglot Prompt, set the environment variable `$POLYGLOT_PROMPT_DIRTRIM` in an *rc* file thus:

     POLYGLOT_PROMPT_DIRTRIM=4     # Or whatever number you like